-From the get-go, Gram Parsons was determined to be a rock star and if he couldn’t become one, at the very least, he would live like one.
-As a teenager, he had already formed his own band called The Shilos.
+From the get-go, Gram Parsons was determined to be a rock star.
+If he couldn’t become one, at the very least, he would live like one.
+As a teen, he had already formed his own band called The Shilos.
 These early years for Parsons consisted of mostly traditional folk songs, a craft which deep down would always underlie his artistic persona.
 He set off for Harvard University in 1966, only to drop out before the end of the first semester.
-Rather than school, Parsons was unsurprisingly interested in music and his aspirations to make it big led to the forming of his first legitimate act, The International Submarine Band.
+Rather than school, Parsons was unsurprisingly interested in pursuing a music career and he became heavily involved in the local folk scene around Cambridge.
+His aspirations to make it big led to the forming of his first legitimate group, The International Submarine Band.

-With conflicting interests and a lack of chemistry, The International Submarine Band disbanded again by early 1968, but not before they would make one full length record, Safe at Home.
-It didn’t see release until the spring of that year, by which time Parsons had already made way for The Byrds, but in hindsight, the album was a noteworthy precursor to the movement that would undertake California rock over the next several years.
-At this point, Parsons was starting to find his bearings as a songwriter and had become a full blown country music aficionado.
-And yet, while he was still learning to flesh his ideas out into full songs, the sound was there, occasionally even showing flashes of brilliance.
-The ISB’s most well known songs, “Blue Eyes” and “Luxury Liner,” capture Parsons’ melodic talents like lightning in a bottle and uncovered his knack for writing humorsome, existential narratives, which would eventually become a specialty of his.
+In light of conflicting interests between band members and Parsons’ persistent individuality, The International Submarine Band disbanded for good by early 1968, but not before they would make one full length record, Safe at Home.
+It didn’t see release until spring of that year, by which time Parsons had already made way for The Byrds, but in hindsight, the album is a commendable and worthwhile precursor to the movement that would undertake California rock over the next several years.
+At this point, Parsons was starting to find his bearings as a songwriter and had become fully dedicated to preserving and expanding the tropes of traditional country music.
+Even while he was still learning to flesh his ideas out into fully-realized compositions, the sound on Safe at Home was unique for its time and the songs show flashes of brilliance.
+The ISB’s most well known songs, “Blue Eyes” and “Luxury Liner,” capture Parsons’ melodic talents like lightning in a bottle and uncovered his knack for writing compelling existential narratives rooted in sinfulness and heartbreak, a style that would eventually become his trademark.